viamrobotics/docs/docs/manage/data-management/configure-cloud-sync.md

 ![data capture configuration](../../../tutorials/img/data-management/data-manager.png)

-By default, the Data Management Service syncs data to Viam's cloud every 0.1 minutes.
+By default, the Data Management Service syncs data to Viam's cloud every 0.1 minutes, that is every 6 seconds.
 To change the sync interval, specify an interval in minutes in the interval field.

 {{%expand "Click to view the JSON configuration for the Data Management Service" %}}